The long-term average earnings of a worker in permanent employment are generally the same as the worker's short-term average earnings.

 - from self-employment to permanent employment, or vice-versa, or

 - in status from dependent contractor to worker in permanent employment, see 18-02-08, Determining Average Earnings - Exceptional Cases.

 A break in the employment pattern shortens the recalculation period for long-term average earnings (see "Recalculation period" in this document).

-A non-earning period is the time during which the worker was not earning due to layoff, contract termination, illness, or leave of absence.
+A non-earning period is the time during which a worker was not earning due to layoff, contract termination, illness, or leave of absence.